 Raymond Skiles, on the other hand, knew a thing or two about the techniques used car salesmen employed on unsuspecting customers.
-By reading alternative websites that warn potential clients about the tactics used car salesmen employ, Raymond thought he knew them, and that he could use that knowledge to defeat them at their game.
+By reading alternative websites that warn potential customers about the tactics used car salesmen employ, Raymond thought he knew them, and that he could use that knowledge to defeat them at their game.
 “You just have to know who they are,” he once informed me.
 “Once you know what he eats for breakfast, who he calls his family, and if he’s stepping out on his wife, you got him where he lives.”

 When we hear conventional knowledge, we consider the source and frame it accordingly, and then we fact check it.
 When we hear unconventional ideas, however, we have an instinctive, emotional attachment to them.
 Some part of us wants these ideas to be so true that we put our skepticism aside to embrace them, another part of us believes that unconventional knowledge is the result of healthy skepticism and therefore thoroughly vetted.

 We’ve all witnessed the effect this can have on people.
-“Where did you hear that?” they ask us, after we drop what they consider a surprising amount of intellect on them, or “I’ve never heard that before.”
+“Where did you hear that?” they ask us, after we drop what they consider a surprising amount of information on them, or “I’ve never heard that before.”
 The tone of their voice, and the slight bit of awe on their face, can prove so intoxicating to dumb guys who didn’t do well in school that we spend the rest of our lives chasing that dragon.
 Surprising information also allows purveyors of unconventional information to dismiss much of the traditional knowledge our peers attained.
 Some of these arguments are worth pursuing, but in my experience, most of them provide nothing more than provocative distractions and obfuscations from the core argument.

 Alien Information